-Since its inception in 1986, more than 950 mayors, representing each of the 50 states and Puerto Rico, have attended sessions of the Mayors' Institute on City Design and gained valuable advice on how to deal with difficult urban planning and design issues.
+Since its inception in 1986, more than 1,000 mayors, representing each of the 50 states, District of Columbia and Puerto Rico, have attended the Mayors' Institute on City Design and gained valuable advice on how to deal with difficult urban planning and design issues in their communities.
 Many complex design topics have been addressed in recent years, including downtown redevelopment, transportation planning, school/campus design, affordable housing, and sustainable development.

 MICD is dedicated to improving the design and livability of American cities by helping mayors understand their role as the chief designer of their cities.
-MICD hosts a series of two and one-half day symposiums on city design organized around presentations and roundtable discussion.
+MICD hosts a series of two-and-one-half day symposiums on city design organized around presentations and roundtable discussion.
 At each meeting, mayors and designers discuss specific problems facing cities and examine a broad range of ideas, precedents, and improvement strategies.
-Each mayor presents a case study of a critical issue from their city, and members of the Resource Team-nationally known architects, planners, designers, and real estate development experts-identify issues, offer suggestions, and discuss paths toward a solution.
+Each mayor presents a case study of a critical issue from his or her city, and members of the Resource Team-nationally known architects, planners, designers, and real estate development experts-identify issues, offer suggestions, and discuss paths toward a solution.
 The interchange among mayors and designers sparks lively debate, opens new perspectives, and generates creative ideas.
 Many mayors have described their MICD experience as among the most influential and memorable events of their time in office.